 PART ONE

-EQUITY AT FOOTHILL COLLEGE, TODAY AND TOMORROW 3
+INTRODUCTION 4

-Equity Philosophy and Values 3
+Equity Philosophy and Values 4

-SCOPE OF EQUITY WORK 4
+SCOPE OF EQUITY WORK 6

 Why Center Race?
-5
+7

-PROCESS OF PLAN CONSTRUCTION 8
+PROCESS OF PLAN CONSTRUCTION 10

-Historical Context 8
+Historical Context 10

-State Legislation and Equity Initiatives 9
+State Legislation and Equity Initiatives 11

-Scholarship on Race and Equity 11
+Scholarship on Race and Equity 13

-Implicit Bias 11
+Implicit Bias 13

-Validation Theory and Stereotype Threat 12
+Validation Theory and Stereotype Threat 14

-Critical Race Theory 12
+Critical Race Theory 14

-Campus Feedback 13
+Campus Feedback 15

-A SYSTEMIC CHANGE FRAMEWORK FOR RACIAL EQUITY 16
+A SYSTEMIC CHANGE FRAMEWORK FOR RACIAL EQUITY 18

-Dimensions of Change 18
+Dimensions of Change 20

-Areas of Impact 19
+Areas of Impact 21

-A Tool for Facilitating Discussion and Processing Change 20
+A Tool for Facilitating Discussion and Processing Change 22

-ACCOUNTABILTY STATEMENT 21
+ACCOUNTABILTY STATEMENT 23

 PART TWO

-INTRODUCTION
+INTRODUCTION 26

-CONNECTION 24
+CONNECTION 27

 Issue 1.
-The onboarding process disproportionately impacts African American students 25
+The onboarding process disproportionately impacts African American stud- ents28

 Issue 2.
-There are large numbers of students of color who are not accessing, are ineligible or fall out of eligibility for available financial aid programming
+There are large numbers of students of color who are not accessing, are ine or fall out of eligibility for available financial aid programming -

 Issue 3.
-More recent focused outreach with a specific intent to increase access and enroll of Latinx and African American students doesn't readily connect back to a larger strategy to support and retain these populations r
+More recent focused outreach with a specific intent to increase access and of Latinx and African American students doesn't readily connect back to a strategy to support and retain these populations larger

-ENTRY
+FNTRY 35

 Issue 4.
-Lack of coordinated infrastructure for basic needs servcies at the college (psychological services, food pantry, transportation, homeless referrals) can make it prohibitive for students of color to access services 33 Issue 5.
-Lack of a sense of belonging, safety, and space allocation for students of color 35 PROGRESS 38 Issue 6.
-Many disciplines perpetuate the myth that they are objective and race-neutral 38 Issue 7.
-Microaggressions and unconscious bias negatively affect experience and learning for students of color.
-Issue 8.
-Lack of a college-wide retention plan for students of color to progress through their academic career at Foothill 42 Issue 9.
-Lack, or underutilization of campus support resources (tutoring, career center, transference, etc.) Issue 10.
+Lack of coordinated infrastructure for basic needs servcies at the college (psychological services, food pantry, transportation, homeless referrals) can make it prohibitive for students of color to access services Issue 5.
+Lack of a sense of belonging, safety, and space allocation for students of color3 PROGRESS4 Issue 6.
+Many disciplines perpetuate the myth that they are objective and race-neutral4 Issue 7.
+Microaggressions and unconscious bias negatively affect experience and learning for students of color Issue 8.
+Lack of a college-wide retention plan for students of color to progress through their academic career at Foothill Issue 9.
+Lack, or underutilization of campus support resources (tutoring, career center, transfer center, etc.) Issue 10.
 Insufficient culturally responsive, relevant and sustaining pedagogy and other asset-based approaches in teaching and serving our students of color Issue 11.
-Online education and the provision of comparable spaces, resources and services4 48 COMPLETION 53 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts 53 Issue 13: Making sure students from all backgrounds succeed in reaching their goals and improving their families and communities, eliminating equity gaps 54
+Online education and the provision of comparable spaces, resources and services5 COMPLETION5 Issue 12: Program and Service Area assessments did not invoke meaningful discussion and action around equity efforts Issue 13: Across the California Community College system, all students are not succeeding in comparable rates at reaching their educational goals